BinaryResearch/elf-symbol-search/README.md

 ### 7. `save_all_syms_to_JSON_file.py`

-Create a JSON file consisting of records containing symbol info of each ELF file in the traversed directory structure.
+Create a JSON file consisting of records of every ELF binary in the traversed directory structure.
+These records contain symbol-related information.

 ```
 $ ./save_all_syms_to_JSON_file.py